 - PRECISION-BUILT TO LAST: Robot-welded heavy gauge and heavy-duty carbon steel base to support body weight up to 380 lbs.
 Consistent welds ensure safe and even stress point distribution.

-- LEVERAGE YOUR TIME, EFFORT, AND SPACE: Enhanced support for all levels of conditioning fitness allows you to make the most out of where you are.
+- LEVERAGE YOUR TIME, EFFORT, AND SPACE: Enhanced support for all levels of conditioning fitness allows you to make the most out of where you are, with you you’ve got, as you are.
 Small compact footprint.

 4. Jumping lunges

 After the mountain climber, I bet you wish you could just do some jumping stuff again, amirite?
 Great news, now you can!
 Bad news, they're jumping lunges!
 These will keep that heart rate up where you want it, so keep at them and transition smoothly from the mountain climber to the jumping lunges.